nghiepdev/next-universal-cookie/README.md

 ### Integration with `_app.js`

-Only once time, you can cookie any page
+Only once time, you can use cookie any page

 ```jsx
 // pages/_app.js